 - Great for teacher professional development, portfolios, and transcripts.

-EDUC600 level graduate credits for teacher license renewal, recertification, or pay-scale increases and salary advancement.
+600 level post-baccalaureate professional development credits for teacher license renewal, or pay-scale increases and salary advancement.

 Our courses have been taken by K12 educators in all 50 states, and also other territories such as Guam and US Military bases overseas.